College Factual by our College Data Analytics Team

 Rochester, New York

-You’ll join some of the best and brightest minds around if you attend University of Rochester.
-The school came in at #1 for the Schools for a Master’s Highly Focused on Physics Major in the Middle Atlantic Region.
-University of Rochester is a private not-for-profit institution located in Rochester, New York.
-The school has a fairly large population, and it awarded 52 masters’s degrees in 2020-2021.
+You’ll be in good company if you decide to attend University of Rochester.
+It ranked #1 on our 2023 Schools for a Master’s Highly Focused on Physics Major in the Middle Atlantic Region list.
+University of Rochester is located in Rochester, New York and, has a fairly large student population.
+In 2021-2022, this school awarded 47 masters’s physics degrees to qualified students.

 2